Jldevictoria/Oldentide/server/README.md

 [Ubuntu 18.04 LTS][3] is recommended (being used by the primary developer).
 Other distributions should work as long as you can run Go and Git.

+This should also run on Windows if you have sqlite and administrator privileges, but I have always tested on Linux.

 Compilers
 ------------
 Building *Oldentide Dedicated Server* is consistent with the standard ["Go" build/install tools][4]